Tutorial Examples Structured Extraction Vector Search Embeddings Connectors ~7 min read

 Process JSON facts and PDF exhibits

-JSON company facts and PDF exhibits follow the similar pattern pattern: extract metadata, convert to searchable text, then feed into the shared process_and_collect pipeline.
+JSON company facts and PDF exhibits follow a similar pattern: extract metadata, convert to searchable text, then feed into the shared process_and_collect pipeline.

 For JSON facts,